 If an instrument fails to operate within defined limits or specifications, then corrective action is performed, and samples are reanalyzed or qualified as required by the method.
-It is the responsibility of the analyst to notify the CAL or HAL Manager if non-routine maintenance is required.
+It is the responsibility of the analyst to notify the appropriate lab manager if non-routine maintenance is required.
 Instrument vendors will be contacted if troubleshooting is unsuccessful.
 Preventive maintenance (general maintenance) should be performed at the frequency recommended by the manufacturer to avoid instrument failure.
-Preventive maintenance and corrective action is always recorded in the instrument logbook.
+Preventive maintenance and corrective action is recorded in the instrument logbook and should be included in occurrence management records for repeated issues.
 WSLH has back up capability utilizing identical or similar instruments for all platforms in other WSLH departments that could be used if necessary.